 ACDSEHI44 - The waves of post World War 2 migration to Australia (including the influence of significant world events)

 ACHGK081 - The role of international and national government and non-government organisations' initiatives in improving human wellbeing in Australia and other countries

 - Critical and creative thinking

 The unit is designed for those in middle school years (8-10).

-Powerpoint presentation, 25 slides, with brief speaking notes for each
+Powerpoint presentation 17 slides - with brief speaking notes for each

-These four documents give essential context to brief teachers, but they may also be used as student handouts
+Three documents which give essential information/context to brief teachers, but they may also be used as student handouts.

 These are our options for class activity and engagement.

 All students are given background to the Red Cross internationally and how the organisation became involved in Tracing in the 19th century.
 Teachers would add Exploration 1 to this to focus on the early history of Australian Red Cross and Australians in World War 1.